philipxray/credit_risk/README4.md

 <img width="784" height="644" alt="image" src="https://github.com/user-attachments/assets/d31b6c2d-6ff3-4def-9218-c961fb681f95" />

+A composite `risk_score` was engineered using:

+* Delinquency frequency

+* Delinquency severity

+* Utilization rate

+* Payment coverage ratio

+Accounts were ranked and segmented into:

+* Top 20% highest risk

+* Bottom 80% remaining accounts

+The Top 20% segment exhibits a significantly higher default rate compared to the rest of the portfolio.
+The composite score effectively concentrates default risk into a manageable review segment.
 Prioritizing these segments would concentrate review resources on accounts exhibiting the strongest observed risk signals, maximizing potential default mitigation impact.
+If operational resources are limited, focusing on the top 20% highest risk accounts would maximize risk mitigation impact.
 ****
 Final Summary
 ****